 Depository Requirements for Documents Filed

-The Depository needs a copy of all court orders that require payments to be made through the Court or the State of Florida Disbursement Unit, including contempt orders and modifications.
+The Depository needs a copy of all court orders that require payments to be made through the State of Florida Disbursement Unit, including contempt orders and modifications.
+This includes the Final Judgment and/or order for payment of support or alimony (original or modified), the Income Deduction Order, Income Withholding Order and the Demographic Information Form.

-A Memorandum to Clerk must be filed with each order and copy to the Depository.
-The forms must be complete with all information required by statute, plus additional information needed by the Depository to properly maintain the records.
+A Demographic Information Form must be filed with each order and copy to the Depository.
+The forms must be complete with all information needed by the Depository to properly maintain the accurate records under Florida Statute 61.181.
+This includes:

-The obligor's name, address, social security number, place of employment, and any other sources of income.
+The obligor's name, address, full social security number, date of birth, gender, phone number(s), place of employment, and any other sources of income, driver's license state and number, height, weight, and race;

-The obligee's name, address, and social security number.
+The obligee's name, address, and full social security number, phone number(s), gender, and date of birth;

-The Clerk's fees are 4% of the total payment amount with a $5.25 maximum and a $1.00 minimum.
+The Clerk's fees are 4% of the total payment amount with a $5.25 maximum and a $1.00 minimum for all non-IVD cases.
 When the order does not address the fees, they are subtracted from the payment amount and the obligee is then paying the fee.
 If the obligor is ordered to pay the fee and does not, the payment amount will be shorted by the amount of the fee thereby creating an arrearage.
 It is important that the fees be calculated correctly.
 When in doubt, please call the Depository.

-The Depository does not initiate income deduction orders (IDOs).
-It is the responsibility of the attorney or the client to send the IDO to the employer along with a copy of the Notice to Payor (the original is to be filed in the Clerk's Office, Civil Division).
-A new Notice to Payor is to be filed each time the obligor changes employment.
+The Depository does not initiate income deduction orders (IDOs) or income withholding orders (IWO).
+It is the responsibility of the attorney or the client to send the IDO and IWO to the employer along with a copy of the Notice to Payor (the original is to be filed in the Clerk's Office, Civil Division).
+A new Notice to Payor is to be filed each time the obligor changes employment if the new employee requires you to do so.

-Income deduction orders (IDOs) must match the order of support.
+Income deduction orders (IDOs) and Income withholding order (IWOs) must match the order of support.
 For example, if the order of support is monthly and the IDO is weekly, the calculations must be the same.
 Sample formulas follow.

 The child support system accepts payments in the following frequencies: weekly, biweekly (every two weeks), monthly and semimonthly (twice monthly).